WallStreetMojo

 Why should you go for CFA® designation?

-Top ten companies hiring CFA® include JP Morgan Chase, PwC, HSBC, Bank of America Merrill Lynch, UBS, Ernst & Young, RBC, Citigroup, Morgan Stanley, and Wells Fargo.
+The top ten companies hiring CFA® include JPMorgan Chase, PwC, HSBC, Bank of America, Merrill Lynch, UBS, Ernst & Young, RBC, Citigroup, Morgan Stanley, and Wells Fargo.

-• CFA® is required, particularly if you wish to get into equity research, investment banking, or portfolio management roles.
+• CFA® is required, particularly if you want to enter equity research, investment banking, or portfolio management roles.

 The differentiating benefits of earning the CFA® designation include: